Dynamics of quasiholes and quasiparticles at the edges of small lattices: Model quasiparticle state

 Some properties of \eqref{eq:laughlin_cylinder}, such as the particle density and the topological order, are independent from the gauge factors $\chi_j$.
 Its overlap with the ground state of the Hofstadter model, however, strongly depends on $\chi_j$.
 Therefore, we optimize these factors numerically to maximize the overlap.
 For the $7\times 7$ system with $M=3$ and $\alpha=1/7$, we obtain the squared overlap $|\langle \psi(0) |\psi_{\mathrm{model}} \rangle |^2\approx 0.984$ after optimization.

 We can add anyonic excitations to the state \eqref{eq:laughlin_cylinder}.
-They are characterized by the integers $p_k$ (see Eq.~\eqref{eq:filling_plaq}) and the complex positions $\omega_k\in\mathbb{C}$.
+They are characterized by the integers $p_k$ (see Eq.~\eqref{eq:filling_plaq}), with $p_k=1$ and $p_k=-1$ corresponding to a basic quasihole and quasiparticle, respectively, and the complex positions $\omega_k\in\mathbb{C}$.
 Note that the complex positions are not required to coincide with lattice sites \cite{nielsen2018quasielectrons}.
 After mapping to the complex plane, these locations transform into $w_k=\exp(2\pi\omega_k/L_y)$.
 The wavefunction with anyons is then

 The $w_k$ have the braiding properties expected for anyons in systems with Laughlin type topology when the $w_k$ remain well-separated during the entire braiding process \cite{nielsen2018quasielectrons}.
+This is true even if $p_k$ is negative -- while such a wavefunction does not have a consistent continuum limit \cite{patra2021continuum}, it is a valid quasiparticle ansatz on lattices with finite lattice constant, yielding correct quasiparticle charge and statistics \cite{nielsen2018quasielectrons}.
 On small lattices with low densities, the changes in the particle density caused by the anyons may not be fully separated.

 We consider two examples in a $7\times 7$ system with $\eta=\alpha=1/7$: two quasiholes ($M=2$) and two quasiparticles ($M=4$).
 In both cases, we place the anyons at the same positions as the pinning potentials in Secs.\ \ref{sec:hole} and \ref{sec:electron} (plus a small shift to avoid infinities in \eqref{eq:laughlin_cylinder_anyons}).
 We use the same $\chi_j$ as in the $M=3$ case (i.e.\ we do not re-optimize them).
 The resulting squared overlaps with ground states of the Hofstadter model with potentials ($V_0=\pm 100$) are $|\langle \psi(0) |\psi_{\mathrm{model}} \rangle |^2 \approx 0.976$ and $|\langle \psi(0) |\psi_{\mathrm{model}} \rangle |^2 \approx 0.977$ for quasiholes and quasiparticles, respectively.